python-microscope/microscope/doc/design.rst

 =======

 Bespoke microscopes are built in research labs by physicists and biologists that are often not interested in programming.
-We found no satisfying solution

-writing software t
+The end result is in-house software that is both limited in scope and unusable in other projects.

 Project aims